 6. Checkout and print your admission ticket

-Review your SAT registration information and make your payments.
+Review your SAT registration information and make your payment.
 Once your registration is finalized, you’ll receive an admission ticket.
-Remember to print this ticket and bring it with you on your SAT day.
+Remember to print this ticket and bring it with you on test day.
 Otherwise, you may be denied entry to the exam.

 When Should I Start Preparing for the SAT?